truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 ![InstallStorjAppStorageSCALE](/images/SCALE/22.12/InstallStorjAppStorageSCALE.png "Allocate Storage Storj App SCALE")

-In the **Configure Storage Size You Want to Share in GiBs**, enter the amount of space to dedicate to Storj.
+In the **Configure Storage Size You Want to Share in GB's**, enter the amount of space to dedicate to Storj.

 Select the checkbox **Enable Custom Host Path for Storj Configuration Volume**.
 Browse to the host path by clicking on the arrow <span class="material-icons">chevron_right</span> next to the System Dataset Pool icon.
 A dropdown navigation menu appears.
 Select the newly created dataset (in our example: config).
 This path appears in the **Host Path for Storj Configuration Volume** field.